 One of the most common mistakes people make when trading stocks in a recession is they only learn how to make money when the markets go down.
-This is a mistake, because bear markets are prone to swift and killer short-covering rallies that that can make you broke.
+This is a mistake because bear markets are prone to swift and killer short-covering rallies that can make you broke.

-We’re going to teach you how to make money during a recession with a day trading strategy inspired from Trading Guru Larry Williams.
+We’re going to teach you how to make money during a recession with a day trading strategy inspired by Trading Guru Larry Williams.

 Day Trading with the Best Stock Trading Strategy in a Recession